JoLeed/FluffySettings/README.md

 When you initalize new instance of appsettings file, it automatically loads it's parameter's values.

 Requesting parameter declared in your class, instantly returns value from appsettings file.\
-*!!Important!!* File does not automatically synchronise with the physical one on the device since autosync is still in development.
+*!!Important!!* File does not automatically synchronise with the physical one on the device since **Source mirroring is still in development**.
 When file gets modified by another process or user, properies won't synchronise.
 All properties are loaded only once.
 When you want the current content of your file, call:

     settings.Discard()